The role of strangeness in chiral and $U(1)_A$ restoration: Properties of and

 where $s=(p_\pi+p_K)^2$,

-is the $T$-independent leading-order $\Od(p^2)$ ChPT amplitude, and $F_\pi$ is the pion decay constant.
-For the $\Od(p^4)$ contribution $\tilde t_{4}(s,T)$ we consider two different methods consistent within unitarity and analyticity requirements for the thermal amplitude,
+is the $T$-independent leading-order $\Od(p^2)$ ChPT amplitude, $M_{\pi (K)}$ the pion (kaon) mass and $F_\pi$ the pion decay constant.
+For the $\Od(p^4)$ contribution $\tilde t_{4}(s,T)$ we consider two different methods consistent within unitarity and analyticity requirements for the thermal amplitude:

 where

 is the one-loop thermal integral in the center-of-momentum frame, whose detailed expression can be found, e.g., in~\cite{Nicola:2014eda}, with $q_0=2\pi i\,n\,T$, $\vec{Q}=\vec{0}$ and $Q_0^2\rightarrow s$ after analytic continuation from external discrete frequencies.